alphaFred/ultrasound_sensor/README.md

-# Distance measureing library for Ultrasound Sensors on Atmega8
+# Distance measuring library for Ultrasound Sensors on Atmega8